 'I believe that the most abstract sense of existing is related to our consciousness.
 How does the conscious mind interpret, beyond the common notion of time and within the definite sphere of reality?'

-'When the flame of an oil lamp has extinguished and the oil has been depleted, the time of that process abates and thus, does the materiality of the flame.
+'When the flame of an oil lamp has extinguished and the oil has been depleted, the time of that process abates.
+Thus, does the materiality of the flame.
 If we observe keenly the entire process in its completion, then what we could sense with our perception is the duration of the flame and the absolute burning of the oil.
 The duration would reflect the time of being and the burning the actual substance, but the essence of the lamp is the oil.
 Without the oil, there is no connection to the flame and the lamp.
 It would be truly impossible for the wick to have extinguished the flame alone.'

 'When will mankind learn the lesson of needless war?
 Must everything be gained, through physical force, coercion or invasion?
 There is nothing good that can be gained from war, except the senseless bloodshed of a nation and the corruption of power'.